AppliedCryptoGroup/PoseCode/ReadMe.md

 # POSE: *P*ractical *O*ff-chain *S*mart Contract *E*xecution
 This repository contains the prototype for the paper of the same name.
+Note that this implementation is a research prototype and not ready for production.

 ## Overview
 - `SmartContract` contains the Solidity-based *Manager* contract.